 Today, we as consumers have become very conscious of the impact we have on the environment.
 We realize the importance of making lifestyle choices that are designed for the welfare of our environment, not only to protect our immediate surroundings but also to safeguard the interests of the next generation.

 We need to look into more effective ways to live in an environment-friendly way.
 One way to do this is to opt for green organic bedding in our daily lives.
 In this article, we’ll help you choose the best eco-friendly pillow.
 We’ve put together a list of organic pillows for different budgets, so you can pick the option that best suits your needs and your wallet.

 Latex is a breathable material, which is especially important if you tend to overheat and sweat at night.
 It allows the air to circulate freely without trapping moisture inside allowing for comfortable sleep.
 Latex fill is naturally hypoallergenic so it’s a good choice if you suffer from allergies and asthma.
-It is also naturally resistant to mold, mildew, and dust mite.
-Apart from that, latex has got antibacterial and anti-fungal properties.
-Organic latex pillows are comfortable and durable and they will last for years without changing shape.
-Latex pillows usually come with a few year’s warranty.

 These organic pillows don’t contain any synthetic latex fill or other synthetic materials.
 They give you a clean environment, free from chemicals and off-gassing.
 Talalay pillows by Organic Textiles are guaranteed to maintain shape and size for over 5 years.

 Covered with an organic covering, they give the comfort of organic purity and softness which lasts over the life of this eco-friendly pillow.
 These zippered organic covers are also washable for freshness.